tonyelhabr/bdb2021/README.md

 ![tab\_t\_test\_epa\_is\_target\_picked\_adjusted\_is\_target\_picked](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/tab_t_test_epa_is_target_picked_adjusted_is_target_picked.png)

-Now we find that there is only 2 (and 1 is barely significant) of 9 t-tests that shows significance.
-(Previously there were 7 significant results.)
-Interestingly, the 1 result that is more strongly significant—`"EPA | Pass Successful?
-Y ~ Same Defender?
-Y"`—does not agree with any of the Frequentist findings.
-Here, the implication is that man coverage does worse against pick plays compared to other plays given that the pass is successful.\[7\]
+Now we find that all t-tests indicate lack of significance\~ (Previously there were 7 significant results.)

 For the other exposure of interest—whether the initial defender on the targeted receiver is the same at the time of the throw—I used the same